 Your answer to this question will place you on one side or the other of a growing divide—and billions of lives hang in the balance.
 These are the lives of the prey—small mammals, birds, reptiles, and even invertebrates—that domestic cats hunt, kill, and sometimes consume each year.
 They are also the lives of the cats themselves, whether they are mostly indoor pets taking only the occasional stroll outside, semi-feral animals receiving some human support while living in colonies, or completely feral felines dependent only on themselves.

-For over a century, naturalists have worried about the potential impacts of domestic cats on native wildlife, and their fears have only grown as improvements in technology have allowed researchers to paint an ever more detailed picture of house cat hunting behaviour.
+For over a century, naturalists have worried about the potential impacts of domestic cats on native wildlife, and their fears have only grown as improvements in technology have allowed researchers to paint an even more detailed picture of house cat hunting behaviour.
 Despite the increasingly damning evidence that our feline friends are slaughtering an unsustainable number of native animals, pro-cat advocates have repeatedly lobbied against efforts designed to protect wildlife by minimizing the ability of house cats to interact with these animals—even where this mitigation involves relatively gentle measures such as mandatory pet registration and cat curfews.
 Conversations about potential management solutions have been strained, even violent; in at least one case, the discussion led to death threats against researchers who pointed out the harm that cats can do.

 Cats, then, are seen by some not only as more important than wildlife, but even more important than humans.
 How did we get here—and where should we go next?